GuyomardMarie/pysnds/Paper/paper.md

 - **statistical_analyses** – Enables subgroup analyses (e.g., by age or treatment pathway).
 - **vizualisation_pop** – Generates plots summarizing population characteristics.

 Although tailored to breast cancer, these tools can be adapted to other pathologies by users.
+A complete example of use of the whole functionalities is provided with the package.

 ---

-## Conclusion
+## Conclusion and Perspectives

-*TODO: Dire que c'est généralisable sur R et à d'autres types de maladies par les utilisateurs.*
+The provided package allows SNDS users to efficiently access relevant medical information within this complex database architecture.
+Developed in `Python` for compatibility with the Health Data Hub platform, it can also be adapted to `R` to extend its use to the CNAM platform.
+While the illustrative example focuses on breast cancer, the approach can be readily applied to other pathologies, provided that the corresponding treatment dictionaries are available.
+Contributions and collaborations are highly encouraged to further enrich the package, enhance its functionalities, and facilitate the exploration of the SNDS.

 ---